wwivbbs/docs/docs/Linux_Installation.md

 Package | Comments
 ------- | ----------
-xinetd | service manager to start telnet.
+sudo | to allow more controlled access to root-owned tools xinetd | service manager to start telnet.
 This doc assumes xinetd, but you can also use inetd or systemd.
 That will be at your own risk, though.
 telnetd | telnet service to handle starting the BBS
 ncurses | any curses library, really.
 Needed for CLI tools display